 - Malice is a major element of this crime.
 It can be many things, such as intending to injure or kill someone, having malice toward someone, but not intending to kill him, or being extremely reckless.

-Felony murder is a murder that is committed while someone is committing another felony crime.
-It can be charged even if the person does not intend the murder.
-It is often charged and sentenced as second-degree murder.
+Felony murder is a murder that is committed while someone is committing a felony offense other than the felonies listed in the capital or first degree statute.
+Felony murder is often charged and sentenced as second-degree murder.

 What Are the Penalties If Convicted of Murder?